codersMom/angular100-labs-2020-06-22/Ch01-Overview/2using-own-repo/README.md

-# Chapter 1: Create repo and practice committing code
+# Chapter 1: Part 2 - Create branch for your work and practice committing code

 ## Objectives